DP Training

 Scope

 This policy applies to all international applicants seeking entry into any course offered by DP Training.
+This includes Vocational Education and Training (VET) award and non-award courses of study offered by DP Training.

 Procedures and Principles

-DP Training is responsible for monitoring course progress and record on each student’s file.
+DP Training is responsible for monitoring course progress and record on each students file.

-All students are required to complete the prescribed units of competency in a nationally recognised
+All students are required to complete the prescribed units of competency in a nationally recognised qualification or accredited VET course, within the expected duration, before being eligible for the grant of a DP Training Academic and/or Student Award.

-demonstrate competency in fifty percent (50%) or more of enrolled units of competency in each
+To progress satisfactorily and maintain a full-time VET study load, international students must demonstrate competency in fifty percent (50%) or more of enrolled units of competency in each teaching period.

-An international student who has not demonstrated satisfactory course progress is at risk of not
+An international student who has not demonstrated satisfactory course progress is at risk of not meeting course progression requirements, which is a breach of their student visa conditions.

-DP Training is responsible for identifying, notifying and offering support to students who are at risk
+DP Training is responsible for identifying, notifying and offering support to students who are at risk of not meeting course progress requirements.

 Monitoring progress

-accordance with Standard 8 of the National Code.
-International students will be informed of the
+International student course progression is continually monitored and assessed by DP Training in accordance with Standard 8 of the National Code.
+International students will be informed of the course progression requirements upon offer and at orientation.

-Academic teaching staff will use a number of measures to determine whether an international
+Academic teaching staff will use a number of measures to determine whether an international student is ‘at risk’ of unsatisfactory course progress by:

 • Recording student attendance/non-attendance in roll books;